LafeLabs/trashmagic/web/distro/README.md

 This will clone the trash magic recursive web to your server.

 Now go into the DNS records of a domain you have access to or ask someone else to it for a domain they have access to and add an "A record" with entries "@" and "www" for that domain to the home IP address of wherever the server is located.
 Set up port forwarding on ports 80 and 443 on the router for that local network.
-To add subdomains, use virtual hosts on apache(check [top level trash magic readme](https://github.com/LafeLabs/trashmagic/blob/main/README.md) or ask for help).
+These can be subdomains so that one domain can map to an arbitrary number of distros.

 ![](https://raw.githubusercontent.com/LafeLabs/trashmagic/main/media/trashmagic/qrcode-pages/distro.png)